This is the multi-page printable view of this section. Click here to print.

 1. Add a new scenario node.

-2. Enter a valid name of the new scenario in the Create/Select Scenario field.
+3. Enter a valid scenario name in the Scenario name field.

 To add steps and assertions to your scenario, see Create a Test Flow.